redaelkate/SmartLine/README.md

 - **Task Automation**: Automate repetitive tasks such as appointment scheduling, order tracking, and FAQs.
 - **Real-Time Analytics**: Monitor agent performance, customer satisfaction, and task completion rates.
 - **Customizable Workflows**: Tailor AI agents to suit specific business needs.
-- **Scalable Architecture**: Built to handle businesses of all sizes, from startups to enterprises.

 ---